getDanArias/blog/_posts/2018-03-05-top-6-ways-to-troubleshoot-webtasks-number-5-will-shock-you.markdown

 We now see the same runtime exception we got earlier streaming to our console session.
 Let's create a new webtask that uses the requestjs node module to call our existing webtask to see how the streaming logs show output for both webtasks.

-- Click the **Create New** icon located in the left hand navigation of  the editor
+- Click the **Create New** icon located in the left-hand navigation of  the editor
 - In the Create New modal select the **Create empty** option
 - Name the webtask `call-log-panel`
 - Click the **Save** button